 It is understandable that this and similar incidents disturb people in our country, and this is especially visible in the north of the country, where smuggling is on the rise.
 However, this is about organized crime.
 “We saw gangs fighting for the territory where they want to smuggle more refugees and migrants who are actually the victims in the whole story,” said Đurović, executive director of Asylum Protection Center.

 Many migrants/refugees are in the open.
 People may get the impression that there are now many places where refugees do not want to go to.
-However, Serbia lacks accommodation capacity, these 5,000 places are maximum for winter conditions, adds APC, while more than 2,500 people are outdoors in need of accommodation.
+However, Serbia lacks accommodation capacity.
+There is a maximum of 5,000 places during winter conditions, adds APC, while more than 2,500 people are outdoors in need of accommodation.

 Asylum Protection Center stressed that Serbia is the last country before refugees enter the EU, and that the big problem is that many refugees get stuck in Serbia, on its EU borders.